Cragmor, Colorado: Cragmor Sanatorium

 The area was named by Edwin Solly, who began plans to build the 100-acre Cragmor Sanatorium in 1902, when William Jackson Palmer donated funds to build a sanatorium.
 The Cragmor Sanatorium opened in 1905.
-Located between the bluffs of Palmer Park and Austin Bluffs, he named it for the moors and craigs of Great Britain, which described "where high bluffs join the low plains".
+Located between the bluffs of Palmer Park and Austin Bluffs, he named it for the moors and crags of Great Britain, which described "where high bluffs join the low plains".
 Cragmor is located about 300 ft in elevation above and 3 mile northeast of downtown Colorado Springs.
 Located on a bluff of prairie grass, pines, and ground oaks, the sanatorium's westward view included Pikes Peak and Rampart Range.

 In the following decades it developed a following among the cultural elite and many of its patients were wealthy.
 However, they were hit hard by the Great Depression in the 1930s and Cragmor suffered from financial distress into the 1940s.
 It was briefly reinvigorated in the 1950s when a contract with the Bureau of Indian Affairs established Cragmor as a treatment center for Navajo people with tuberculosis.
 About ten years later, the Navajo patients were transferred elsewhere.